 The local currency is the dirham, and you cannot buy or sell it outside of Morocco, so you'll need to covert it on arrival.
 No commission is charged to change money, and you will be given a slip which is required to change any remaining dirhams back into the original currency.
 Do not change money in the streets, as it is illegal.

 The local currency in Morocco is the dirham.
 Please review the current exchange rate on the Dirham.

 Morocco is best known for wool carpets and leather goods but most of what is sold is of poor quality.
 (A quick test for real wool is to take a small tuft from the carpet and burn it with a match or lighter.
 If it smells like burning plastic, it’s acrylic fiber.)
 Other items available include gems, fossils from the Sahara, thuya wood carvings, pottery, mosaic tiles, beaten brass, silk, hand-embroidered clothing, copperware, silver and gold.

-Voltage: 127/220 V; Type C & Type E Electrical Plugs.
-You will need a voltage converter, and plug adapter in order to use U.S. appliances.
+127/220 volts.
+Plugs C & E. You will need a voltage converter and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit.